-When you download images from a DICOM Query & Retrieve request, you will require a fixed IP address, if you use the C-MOVE SCU protocol.
+When you download images from a DICOM Query & Retrieve request with the Standard DICOM protocol, you will require a fixed IP address, if you use the C-MOVE SCU protocol.

-You will not require a fixed IP address, if you use the C-GET SCU or WADO protocols.
+You will not require a fixed IP address, if you use the C-GET SCU or DICOMweb protocols.

-In most situations, your iOS device will have a different IP address when you turn it on, or when you switch to or from a different network protocol (WiFi, 3G/4G, VPN).
+In most situations, your iOS device will have a different IP address when you turn it on, or when you switch to or from a different network protocol (WiFi, 3G/4G/5G, VPN).

 Most VPN will provide a different IP address, but in rare cases, VPN can be configured to have always the same IP address (ask your IT manager for more informations).

-Hence, it is highly recommended to use the C-GET SCU or WADO protocol, instead of the C-MOVE SCU protocol, if the distant DICOM Node supports them.
+Hence, it is highly recommended to use the DICOMweb protocol, instead of the C-MOVE SCU protocol, if the distant DICOM Node supports them.